 The swing weighs 9.2 pounds, and its dimensions are 22 x 14.2 x 5.2 inches.
 It is recommended to safely accommodate babies and infants weighing from 6 to 20 pounds.

-All in all, if comfort, safety, and portability are important factors for you and your child, and if you can live without the usual music and sounds effects, this is definitely a swing to add to your short list.
+All in all, if comfort, safety and portability are important factors for you and your child (and if you can live without the usual music and sounds effects), this is definitely a swing to add to your short list.

 Bright Starts Portable Swing

 This extremely attractive and value-packed product will be hard to resist for budget-conscious parents.
 It basically offers two seats for the price of one, quickly and easily changing from portable swing to standalone, vibrating seat.
-But the low price alone doesn’t nearly tell the story – it is laden with features normally found only on more expensive swings.
+But the low price alone doesn’t tell the whole story – it is also laden with features normally found only on more expensive swings.

 It offers five different speeds with a timer for 30, 45 and 60 minutes.
 Features also include weight-sensing to keep speeds consistent as the baby grows in size.
 The swing conveniently folds completely flat.

 The task of switching the unit from a swing to a smooth and gentle vibrating seat is a simple one.
 And it quickly and simply folds flat for storage and transportation.